phan/phan/src/Phan/README.md

 Deprecated version of plugin system, use PluginV3 instead.

-### PluginV2.php

-TODO: Reintroduce PluginV2 and its capabilities to Phan 2.0 in terms of PluginV3 to make migration easier.

-This is deprecated, and should only be used if the plugin needs to continue to support Phan 1.x.

 ### PluginV3.php

 Introduced in Phan 2.0

 Plugins must extend this class
-(And at least one of the interfaces corresponding to plugin capabilities in PluginV3 folder) and return an instance of themselves.
+(And at least one of the interfaces corresponding to plugin capabilities in the PluginV3 folder) and return an instance of themselves.

 ### Prep.php